Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `"Best School"` > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)'` to write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)

 Use `ls -la > ls_cwd_content` to write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.

+Use `tail -1 iacta >> iacta` to write a script that duplicates the last line of the file iacta